Josh-XT/AGiXT/README.md

 3. Set up the necessary environment variables in the `.env` file using `.env.example` as a template.
 4. Run the `main.py` script to start the AI Task Manager.

+## Web Interface Setup

+To set up and run the frontend:

+1. Navigate to the `frontend` folder.
+2. Run `npm install` to install the required dependencies.
+3. In a separate terminal, navigate to the root folder of the project and run `python app.py` to start the Flask backend server.
+4. Go back to the `frontend` folder and run `npm start` to start the frontend React application.

 ## Configuration

 The application uses a configuration file `.env` to store settings for the AI language model, various API keys, and other configuration options.
 Use the provided `.env.example` as a template to set up your own `.env` file.